 You may benefit from PIM with your Shopify store if you…

-- Sell a lot of products
+- Have a lot of changes to product information.

-- Selling on multiple channels
+- Sell on multiple channels.

 Why do you need a PIM-Shopify Integration?